 The parkland, now known as Memorial Park, was originally contained within Meadowbank Park.
 This site, containing war memorials, began being known as Memorial Park during the 1960s with the name officially being recognised by the Geographical Names Board in 1984.
 Memorial Park and Meadowbank Park are now two separate parks.
 Meadowbank Park is covered under the Meadowbank Park Plan of Management (this document).
 Memorial Park is covered under the Parramatta River Parklands Plan of Management.
-Table.
-7 Condition of the Land and Buildings

-1907 Park proclaimed; controlled by Meadowbank Park Trust January 1913 Park controlled by Meadowbank Park Trust, expanded 1921 First World War obelisk unveiled 1924 Ryde Municipal Council donated land south of Ross Smith Avenue (separate to that controlled by the Meadowbank Park Trust) 1925 Ryde Municipal Council acquires land from former Bennett Estate (separate to that controlled by the Meadowbank Park Trust) 1925/1926 In Park controlled by Meadowbank Park Trust, baths constructed on Parramatta River Nov 1926 Park controlled by Meadowbank Park Trust, expanded August 1927 Meadowbank Park that was formerly controlled by Meadowbank Park Trust handed to Council of the Municipality of Ryde Early 1930s Unemployment relief schemes 1940 Advertisement for construction of a sea wall 1940 Advertisement for construction of stormwater channels Sept 2007 It was gazetted that Meadowbank Park along with a number of other Crown Reserves along the Parramatta River in Ryde LGA forms part of Ryde Riverside Crown Reserve.
-These parks include Memorial Park, Bennelong Park, Kissing Point Park, Ryde Wharf Reserve, Anderson Park Settlers Park and Helene Park.
+Meadowbank Park Trust January 1913 Park controlled by Meadowbank Park Trust, expanded 1921 First World War obelisk unveiled 1924 Ryde Municipal Council donated land south of Ross Smith Avenue (separate to that controlled by the Meadowbank Park Trust) 1925 Ryde Municipal Council acquires land from former Bennett Estate (separate to that controlled by the Meadowbank Park Trust) 1925/1926 In Park controlled by Meadowbank Park Trust, baths constructed on Parramatta River Nov 1926 Park controlled by Meadowbank Park Trust, expanded Meadowbank Park that was formerly August 1927 controlled by Meadowbank Park Trust handed to Council of the Municipality of stormwater channels